An active Transverse Energy Filter based on microstructured Si-PIN diodes with an angular-selective detection efficiency: Introduction

 \section{Introduction}

 Background suppression is a major challenge in experiments with weak signals, such as rare-event searches.
 While in many cases, signal events in detectors can be distinguished from background events by different energy deposits or different event topology \cite{Wermes}, there are also conditions in which signal and background events are caused by the same type of particle, arriving with very similar energy and differing only by their angle of incidence at the detector.
-Common angle-sensitive methods, such as low-density tracking detectors or $\Delta E$-$E$ arrangements are, however, not suitable for very low particle energies or in strong magnetic fields with the particles of interest undergoing cyclotron motion.\\ The Karlsruhe Tritium Neutrino experiment KATRIN~\cite{ref:TDR2} has these physics signal and background features.
+Common angle-sensitive methods, such as low-density tracking detectors or $\Delta E$-$E$ arrangements are, however, not suitable for very low particle energies or in strong magnetic fields with the particles of interest undergoing cyclotron motion.\\ An example for such a rare-event search experiment with different angular distributions of background and signal events is the Karlsruhe Tritium Neutrino experiment KATRIN~\cite{ref:TDR2}.
 Its objective is to determine the neutrino mass from a very precise measurement of the electron energy spectrum of molecular tritium $\upbeta$ decay near its endpoint of 18.57\,keV.
-It uses a high-luminosity gaseous molecular tritium source with an electrostatic spectrometer with magnetic adiabatic collimation (MAC-E-filter~\cite{mac-e}), which allows electrons above an adjustable threshold with $\cal{O}$(1\,eV) width to be transmitted to a pixelated rear-illuminated Si-PIN detector of 9\,cm diameter~\cite{FPD}.
-The signal electrons gyrate around the guiding magnetic-field lines and arrive with incidence angles up to \SI{51}{\degree} to the surface normal and cyclotron radii $<\SI{150}{\micro\meter}$ at the detector (neglecting the standard post-acceleration of \SI{10}{\kilo\electronvolt}), where the magnetic field has a strength of \SI{2.5}{\tesla}. \\ Most background electrons in the KATRIN spectrometer stem from highly single-excited Rydberg atoms\,\cite{Gallagher_1994} or double-excited atoms, which are sputtered off from the vessel surface into the spectrometer volume by the recoil of $\upalpha$ decays in the vessel walls\,\cite{PhD-Trost,Fraenkle_2022,ref:SAP,PhD-Hinz}.
+It uses a high-luminosity gaseous molecular tritium source with an electrostatic spectrometer with magnetic adiabatic collimation (MAC-E-filter~\cite{mac-e}), which allows electrons above an adjustable threshold with $\cal{O}$(1\,eV) width to be transmitted to a pixelated rear-illuminated Si-PIN detector of 9\,cm diameter~\cite{FPD} and counted there.
+The signal electrons gyrate around the guiding magnetic-field lines and arrive with incidence angles up to \SI{49}{\degree} to the surface normal and cyclotron radii $<\SI{230}{\micro\meter}$ at the detector, where the magnetic field has a strength of \SI{2.4}{\tesla}\footnote{For the sake of simplicity of the description the fact, that the electrons at the KATRIN experiment are post-accelerated gaining $\SI{10}{\kilo\electronvolt}$ in kinetic energy before arriving at the detector \cite{ref:TDR2}, is neglected.}. \\ Most background electrons in the KATRIN spectrometer stem from highly single-excited Rydberg atoms\,\cite{Gallagher_1994} or double-excited, autoionizing atoms, which are sputtered off from the vessel surface into the spectrometer volume by the recoil of $\upalpha$ decays in the vessel walls\,\cite{PhD-Trost,Fraenkle_2022,ref:SAP,PhD-Hinz}.
 Ionization of these atoms within the spectrometer volume leads to low-energetic secondary electrons, which are accelerated by the electric potential gradient of the spectrometer and arrive at the detector with similar kinetic energy as the signal electrons.
 Since the electrons gyrate around the magnetic field lines and accumulate energy parallel to the magnetic field lines by the acceleration, their small amount of energy obtained in the ionization process makes them arrive with a comparably narrow angular distribution relative to the detector's surface normal, see fig. \ref{fig:background_at_KATRIN}.